SailfishOS-for-the-fairphone-4/getting_started/README.md

 The HA Build SDK is mainly used to build the kernel and other low-level systems.
 It is basically a minimalistic ubuntu chroot, which are used to build android sources.
 It allows you to build the following parts.

 - The kernel
 - A modifiable [initrd file](https://www.kernel.org/doc/html/latest/admin-guide/initrd.html).
-In short: an initrd is an initial root filesystem used in booting.
+In short: an initrd is an minimalistic root filesystem used in booting.
+It contains drivers, necessary programs and other stuff that is required to boot your operaring system.
 - The hybris boot and recovery images (containing the kernel and custom inird)
 - A base /system/ directory
 - Modified android parts for libhybris and sailfish os